 The U.S. derivatives regulator, which oversees futures and futures options trading, brought its first case against a Bitcoin trading platform similar to where forex brokers trade, check out their forex brokers rating if you’re interested, on Thursday, declaring in a statement that virtual currencies are deemed “commodities” and bitcoin trading must adhere to existing law.

 The CFTC said it had reached a settlement with San Francisco-based Coinflip and its Chief Executive Francisco Riordan.
 Coinflip, which does business under the name Derivabit, and Riordan allegedly conducted activity related to commodity options, without registering with the agency or meeting rules for exemption.
+However, there are other coinflip sites that are above board, making it easier and safer for individuals to use them.

 The CFTC said that Coinflip designated put and call options for the delivery of Bitcoins as eligible for trading on the Derivabit platform.
 The CFTC enforces laws backing the widespread trading of put and call options on a range of commodity futures, including contracts with future expiration dates on crude oil, gold, corn and coffee — as well as futures based on stock indices and foreign currency exchange rates.
 However, with the ever-growing of both bitcoin and online commodity trading, it shan’t be long before more and more people are starting to use websites such as bitcointrader in their quest to become rich.